The National Mall Levee

 In June 2006, intense localized rainfall caused extensive flooding, affecting operations, buildings and infrastructure of key federal agencies, historic landmarks, and tourist destinations within the Federal Triangle.
 The National Archives, the Internal Revenue Service, the U.S. Department of Commerce, the U.S. Department of Justice, the Environmental Protection Agency, numerous Smithsonian Museums, the National Gallery of Art and Metrorail all suffered damage and interruptions in operations.

-In response to this event, NCPC, along with other federal, local and regional agencies, have continued to work together to develop strategies to reduce the risks of stormwater drainage flooding.
-Recent products have included a technical study to evaluate system-wide solutions and a flood-proofing seminar for facility managers.
+In response to this event, NCPC, along with other federal, local and regional agencies, continue to work together to develop strategies to reduce the risks of stormwater drainage flooding.
+Products include a technical study to evaluate system-wide solutions and a flood-proofing seminar for facility managers.